collinprather/blog/_posts/2020-03-12-streamlit-docker-pt3.md

 All the action commences with `context: .`, which indicates to Docker that the building of our `streamlit` image should be governed by a `Dockerfile` residing in the same directory as the `docker-compose.yml`.
 Other than that, we open up streamlit's default `8501` port, just as we did in [part 1](https://collinprather.github.io/blog//docker/aws/2020/03/10/streamlit-docker-pt1.html).

 Most commonly, you will already have a Postgres instance storing your data.
 Since our app uses data retrieved via api, there is one extra step we must take to get this data into the database.
 This can be handled by making use of a script that retrieves the data, then loads it into the database each time the app's image is built.
-To do so, we must add the following line to our `Dockerfile`.
+To do so, we must add the following line to our `Dockerfile`. (see full `Dockerfile` [here](https://github.com/collinprather/streamlit-docker/blob/docker-compose%2Bpostgres/Dockerfile))

 ```shell
 CMD python3 scripts/load_docker_db.py